Web App Performance

 [00:09:32]

 Speed index.
 I think that speed index is pretty cool.
 It's underused.
 The first time you see the metric, it's not easy to get it.
-So let me explain why that is.
+So let me explain what that is.
 Always if you see the even the number to say speed Index, three seconds.
 Let me explain that.

 [00:09:54]